The Reality of Sirisara Uyana: Redefining apartment living in Colombo

 On March 15, 2018 (Thursday) at around 7.45 pm, a fire broke out inside a fifth floor apartment at the Sirisara Uyana complex in Dematagoda.
 Sirisara Uyana is one of the high-rises built by the Urban Development Authority (UDA) for the working class poor of Colombo who were evicted or forcibly relocated there.
 It was declared open in November 2014 and has 12 floors and 780 apartments.
 The complex is visible from Baseline Road as one passes Welikada Prison on the right.

 The apartment where the fire occurred was occupied by a family of three.
 They were not at home at the time of the incident.
 The head of household earns a daily wage by selling onions on a cart parked outside the apartment complex.
-His wife worked in Cypress for five years and returned recently.
+His wife worked in Cyprus for five years and returned recently.
 Their son is eleven years old.
 Everything in the apartment burned that night.
-Nothing could be salvaged – including all the items purchased using the money earned during the wife’s time in Cypress.
+Nothing could be salvaged – including all the items purchased using the money earned during the wife’s time in Cyprus.
 This includes a refrigerator, a washing machine, furniture and other items.

 Interviews conducted the morning following the fire with floor residents, relatives of the apartment occupants and others in the building raised several issues of concern.
 It is also worth noting that several of these issues have been consistently raised by the Centre for Policy Alternatives (See reports from April 2014, May 2015, November 2016, and January 2017) and other civil society actors over the last three years with the Urban Development Authority with no indication of any of them being addressed.